Living Donor Liver Transplantation

 With an exponential increase in the number of Living Donor Liver Transplants (LDLT’s) being performed worldwide, the primary goal of the Living Donor Liver Transplantation Special Interest Group of the ILTS is education, benchmarking and best practice establishment in LDLT across the fraternity, and across specialties involved in LDLT.
 The LDLT SIG will lead advances in the field and foster international collaborative scientific efforts.

-Just like an LDLT team has a multidisciplinary core team consisting of surgeons, hepatologists, gastroenterologists, anaesthesiologists, critical care specialists, interventional radiologists, pathologists, amongst others; the topic coordinators and steering committee members of the LDLT SIG also consist of experts in these various specialties with extensive experience.
+Just like an LDLT team has a multidisciplinary core team consisting of surgeons, hepatologists, gastroenterologists, anesthesiologists, critical care specialists, interventional radiologists, pathologists, amongst others, the topic coordinators and steering committee members of the LDLT SIG also consist of experts in these various specialties with extensive experience.

 - Education: Tailoring educational needs of each member of the SIG across specialties, and catering to the “young to experienced” spectrum using on-line educational material.